 The astrophysics division studies physical processes in stars, galaxies, galaxy clusters and the universe as a whole, as well as doing research and development of instrumentation that can be used to observe these objects.

-- Understanding the physical conditions and processes in and around neutron stars and black holes.
+- Physical conditions and processes in and around neutron stars and black holes.

 - Technological development of x-ray and gamma-ray detectors and instruments, as well as mechanical structures for use in space-based observatories.